ndom91/home2019/src/posts/docker-localhost-mysql/2019-12-08-docker-localhost.md

 tags: ["servers", "linux", "mysql", "docker"]
 ---

-# Docker + Host MySQL

-So I was having the hardest time getting docker containers to connect to my hosts instance of mysql.
+I was having the hardest time getting docker containers to connect to the hosts instance of mysql.

 I finally found a great solution, so I wanted to post it here for myself and others in the future:

-Enable route_localnet for docker0 interface:
+Enable `route_localnet` for docker0 interface:

 `$ sysctl -w net.ipv4.conf.docker0.route_localnet=1`